Procurement Code Exemption; Sole Source; Federal Government

 for Hawaii products preference, the administrator shall include within the

-Hawaii products list, the names of producers and manufacturers in the State who
+Hawaii products list, the names of producers and manufacturers in the [

-are authorized to supply locally manufactured soil enhancement products to
+state who are authorized to supply locally manufactured soil enhancement

-The procurement officer may request additional information deemed necessary in order to qualify a product and shall have sole discretion in determining qualification for the preference.
+The procurement officer may request additional information deemed necessary to qualify a product and shall have sole discretion in determining qualification for the preference.

 Any offeror whose product is deemed not qualified for the preference may appeal by filing a written request for reexamination of facts to the procurement officer.
-Upon determining that the offeror is qualified for the preference, the procurement officer shall notify the administrator to place the offeror on the Hawaii products list.
+Upon determining that the offeror is qualified for the preference, the procurement officer shall notify the administrator and the administrator shall place the offeror on the Hawaii products list.

 (g) Solicitations shall contain a provision notifying offerors who request application of the preference that in the event of any change that materially alters the offeror's ability to supply Hawaii products, the offeror shall immediately notify the chief procurement officer in writing and the parties shall enter into discussions for the purposes of revising the contract or terminating the contract for convenience.